 (YouTube)

-The ABC Television Network logo from 1953 and certainly seen on WDAN-TV during its early days.
+The ABC Television Network logo from 1953, which was certainly seen on WDAN-TV during its early days.

 (YouTube)